-- Of course, few moments are more thrilling than hearing your little one form the first clear mama, dada.
+Of course, few moments are nore thrilling than hearing your little one form the first clear mama or dada.
 Watch for these opportunities to enhance his language development along the way:

 Zero-to-three months.
 Listen for soft vocalizations.
 If your baby has been fed and looks rested, quietly engage her.
 She’s too young to understand what you say but she is learning to identify your voice.